Cadecraft/dotfiles/README.md

 - Config for Alacritty
 - Config for komorebi tiling window manager
 - Config for PowerShell (put under `~/Documents/WindowsPowerShell`)
+- Configs for Hyprland ecosystem
+    - Also relies on Wezterm, Wofi, Waybar, Swaybg, Cadecraft/remslice, and others
     - Config for Hyprland
-    - Relies on Wezterm, Wofi, Waybar, Swaybg, Cadecraft/remslice, and others
+    - Config for Hyprlock
 - Config for Waybar
 - Config for Wofi (styles)